 Note that a characteristic is not necessarily associated with a single number.
-For instance, packet loss is an important characteristic of paths.
-However, as discussed in Section 10, loss can be expressed generally as a fraction of all traffic sent, or specifically with detailed statistical properties.
+For instance, packet loss is an important characteristic of paths and hops.
+However, as discussed in Section 10, loss may be expressed generally as a fraction of all traffic sent, or more specifically as a loss pattern with detailed statistical properties.

-4.2 Measurement methodology
+3.2 Measurement Methodology